Starlord - issue 21

 As always, the first story presented is Mind Wars, and this week we catch up with Ardeni, after she has been drugged to rob her of her memory.
 She has to rediscover her mind powers, but under the influence of the evil Kareela.
 The first panels show her tossing about battleships as if they were toys.

 Mind Wars is pulpy and fun, and inspired by Star Wars, which was in turn inspired by Saturday morning shows like Flash Gordon.
-This panel in particular wouldn’t be out of place on the silver screen, in Flash Gordon, a serial created by Universal Pictures in 1936.
+This panel in particular wouldn’t be out if place on the silver screen, in Flash Gordon, a serial created by Universal Pictures in 1936.

 The next story is Ro-Busters, which was always my favorite.
 Howard Quartz, the character who runs the Ro-Busters squad of disaster droids, has been kidnapped, and we have had to wait since last week to find out who it was who did the abducting.
-It turns out Quartz has a kid brother, and he’s the one behind all Howard’s recent troubles.
+It turns out Quartz has a kid brother, and he’s the one behind all Howard’s trouble.

 The confrontation between the two brothers is fun, but you can’t have an episode of Ro-Busters without the stars, Ro-Jaws and Hammerstein.
 With the disaster squad under new management, they have their own problems.